 Travel prize scams are attempts to trick you into parting with your money to claim a ‘reward’ such as a free or discounted holiday.

-Travel prize scams often eventuate after you have been searching for a holiday online and sign up to receive further information.
-Shortly afterwards, you receive a notification by phone, text, email or post claiming that you have won a prize in the form of travel vouchers, often worth $2000 or $3000.
+You receive a notification out of the blue, by phone, text, email or post, claiming that you have won a prize in the form of vouchers, often worth $2000 or $3000 for a discounted holiday.
+You will still need to pay something for the holiday.

-The scammer presents you with an amazing offer for a heavily discounted accommodation or holiday package to a popular destination, such as Thailand, Bali or the Pacific Islands.
-Other scams offer holidays to Florida or the Bahamas with tickets to theme parks or cruises at greatly discounted rates.
+The scammer presents you with an amazing offer for a heavily discounted accommodation or holiday package to a popular destination.
+Other scams offer holidays with tickets to theme parks or cruises at greatly discounted rates.
 However, in reality the package or the prize doesn’t exist.

 The promised prize or vouchers will either never arrive, or if they do, will be dishonoured when you try to redeem them.
 Sometimes the scammers will provide you with tickets and an itinerary but when the time to travel arrives, the tickets are useless and the business cannot be contacted.